batrudinych/s3-redeploy/README.md

 ```
 *Optional.* Id of CloudFront distribution to invalidate.
 ```
---cf-inv-paths
+--cf-inv-paths /about;/home
 ```
 *Optional.* Semicolon-separated list of paths to invalidate in CloudFront.
 Example: '/images/image1.jpg;/assets/\*'.
 Default value is '/\*'.
 ```
 --ignore-map
 ```
 *Optional.* Dictionary of files and correspondent hashes will be ignored upon difference computation.
-This is helpful if state of S3 bucket was changed manually (not through s3-redeploy script) but dictionary remained the same.
-In this case, the dictionary state will be omitted during computation and at the same time **a new dictionary will be computed and uploaded to S3** so it could be used in further invocation
+This is helpful if state of S3 bucket was changed manually (not through s3-redeploy script) but the dictionary hasn't changed.
+In this case, the dictionary state will be omitted during computation and at the same time **a new dictionary will be computed and uploaded to S3** so it could be used in further invocations
 ```
 --no-map
 ```
 *Optional.* Use this flag to store and use no file hashes dictionary at all.
-Each script invocation will seek through the whole bucket and gather ETags. **If bucket already contains a dictionary file, it will remain as is but won't be used**
+Each script invocation will seek through the whole bucket and gather ETags. **If bucket already contains a dictionary file, it will remain as is but won't be used.
+You have to remove it manually in order to get rid of it**
 ```
 --no-rm
 ```